Home » Symptoms » Cat Symptoms A-Z » Skin Becomes Thicker

 A sudden skin thickening, especially if it is associated with swelling or nodules, should also be clarified by a veterinarian as soon as possible to rule out serious diseases.

-The veterinarian will first carry out a thorough clinical examination to assess the cat’s general state of health.
+The veterinarian will first carry out a thorough clinical examination to assess the general health of the cat.
 The skin is then carefully inspected and checked for accompanying symptoms such as itching or redness.

-Blood tests can be carried out to detect hormonal imbalances or systemic diseases that may be related to skin thickening.
+Blood tests can be carried out to detect hormonal imbalances or systemic diseases that could be related to skin thickening.

 As a first measure, the pet owner can try to keep the affected area clean and dry to avoid further irritation.
 Gentle cleaning with a mild shampoo suitable for cats can help to remove dirt and possible allergens.